Kung Pao Shrimp

 Kung Pow Shrimp picked with a pair of chopsticks.

-Kung pao or kung pow, also called gong bao or kung po, are stir-fried Chinese recipes with meat, vegetables, and peanuts that are tossed in a spicy sauce.
-The most popular kung pao dishes are made with either chicken or shrimp.
+Kung pao or kung pow, also known as gong bao or kung po, is a stir-fried Chinese dish with meat, vegetables, and peanuts tossed in a spicy sauce.
+The most popular versions are made with either chicken or shrimp.

-While I love the classic Kung Pao Chicken, shrimp has a briny and sweet flavor that pairs perfectly with the spicy kung pao sauce.
-Plus, it cooks much faster than chicken, so it is my go-to for a quick and easy weeknight meal.
+While I love the classic Kung Pao Chicken, shrimp has this briny, sweet flavor that pairs so well with the spicy kung pao sauce.
+Plus, shrimp cooks much faster than chicken, making it my go-to for a quick and easy weeknight meal.

 Some Chinese restaurants even call this dish Kungfu Shrimp.
-And I agree, it is quick and has a nice kick to it!
-Add to that the bold flavors and textures from the sauce and peanuts, and you have a healthy, homemade dish that’s just as good, if not better than any kung pao you’ve had from Panda Express, PF Chang’s, or Red Lobster.
+And honestly, I can see why—it’s quick, with just the right amount of kick!
+With the bold flavors from the sauce and peanuts, this homemade version is healthy and just as good (if not better) than anything you’d get from Panda Express, PF Chang’s, or Red Lobster.

 Ingredients used for kung pao shrimp.